 2. Instagram video sizes

-For Instagram video, I usually default to 1080×1350 for in-feed video posts and 1080×1920 for Instagram Reels and Instagram Stories.
-These formats help you take up the entire mobile screen and align with how people consume content on mobile.
+For Instagram posts, I usually default to video dimensions of 1080 x 1350 for Instagram feed video posts and 1080 x 1920 for Instagram Reels and Instagram Stories.
+These formats help you take up the entire mobile screen and align your Instagram video posts with how people consume content on mobile.

 That’s especially important now.
 The average Reels reach rate is 30.81%, more than 2× higher than other formats, which makes vertical video one of the most effective ways to get visibility on the platform.

-Instagram supports fewer formats than Facebook, but the tradeoff is stricter expectations.
+There are fewer Instagram video formats than on Facebook, but the tradeoff is stricter expectations.
 If your video doesn’t match the placement, it will either get cropped or feel out of place.

 Key formats to know